Garnar Lane Display Boxes

 Janine 'Neeni' Durston

-Local artist, Neeni, brings together a collection of mixed media illustrations and cabinet of curiosities in her new solo exhibition Beachcombing.
-The illustrative artworks are inspired by long walks along Victorian surf beaches and invite the viewer to explore the intricate beauty of the ever-changing environment.
-Neeni has curated a museum experience.
-The delicate organic objects, displayed alongside the artwork they inspired, entice the viewer to get up close and explore the natural forms.
-For more information visit www.neenicreations.com.au / Instagram @neenicreations / Facebook/neenicreations.
+Local artist, Neeni, brought together a collection of mixed media illustrations and a cabinet of curiosities in her solo exhibition *Beachcombing*.
+The illustrative artworks were inspired by long walks along Victorian surf beaches and invited the viewer to explore the intricate beauty of the ever-changing environment.

 Man Painting